dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./README.md

 ## Layout design

-Now it's time to arrange the card and custom the theme, I found this interesting [color palette](https://www.color-hex.com/color-palette/1040017), so let's apply it to the report.
+Now it's time to arrange the card and customize the theme, I found this interesting [color palette](https://www.color-hex.com/color-palette/1040017), so let's apply it to the report.

 ### Overview
 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/9a77d48c-ed2f-4a28-88bf-8323269252c6)